Agri-X/finance-chatbot/chainlit.md

 * **Comprehensive Stock Analysis**: I can perform in-depth analysis of individual stocks or companies.
 Just provide a ticker symbol (e.g., `AAPL`) or a company name (e.g., `Apple Inc.`).
 * **Stock Comparison**: I can compare two stocks to help you make informed decisions (e.g., "Compare GOOGL and MSFT").
 * **Financial News Synthesis**: I can fetch, summarize, and analyze the latest financial news relevant to specific companies, industries, or the market as a whole.
+* **Economic Calendar Monitoring**: I can scrape and display key economic events from online sources to provide macroeconomic context.
 * **Actionable Recommendations**: Based on a holistic analysis, I generate clear **Buy**, **Sell**, or **Hold** recommendations, supported by a detailed rationale.
 * **Trade Execution & Portfolio Management**: I can place, cancel, and manage orders, as well as provide summaries of your account and portfolio holdings upon your direct instruction.
 * **Scheduling & Task Automation**: I can schedule tasks and reminders for the future.
 For example, you can ask me to "provide a market summary tomorrow at 9 AM" or "remind me to check on my GOOGL position in 3 hours."